Clifton893/100-days-of-code/log.md

 ## Log

+### Day 36: November 22
+Practiced nesting dictionaries and lists, [wrote a program](https://replit.com/@appbrewery/day-9-2-exercise#README.md) that appends new dictionaries to a list.

 ### Day 35: November 21
 Introduced to Python dictionaries; [built a program](https://replit.com/@Clifton893/day-9-1-exercise#main.py) looping through a dictionary to create values in a new, empty dictionary.